rfhb/emamds/en/documents/product-information/mozobil-epar-product-information_en.md

 ## Tell your doctor:

-- if you have or have had any heart problems.
-- if you have kidney problems.
+- x if you have kidney problems.
 Your doctor may adjust the dose.
+- x if you have or have had any heart problems.
-- if you have high white blood cell counts.
+- x if you have high white blood cell counts.
-- if you have low platelet counts.
-- if you have a history of feeling faint or lightheaded on standing or sitting or have fainted before upon injections.
+- x if you have a history of feeling faint or lightheaded on standing or sitting or have fainted before upon injections.
+- x if you have low platelet counts.

 <div style=\"page-break-after: always\"></div>